 Jeans are major staple in most wardrobes – they certainly are in mine, but this spring I’m swapping my dark skinny jeans for light blue and cream, in a much more comfy and relaxed ‘mom’ fit.
 As soon as I tried on these M&S Mom Jeans, I knew I had to have them – they are incredibly comfy and give a nice relaxed look.
 I’m completely over being squished into tight skinny jeans and ready to embrace the looser fit life.
 Just find a length and fit that suits you – for me it’s a shorter leg length, which lots of brands like M&S do cater for.

 Spring can be sunny but still chilly so you won’t want to ditch the layers just yet; just make them lighter in colour and fabric.
 I wore a silver vest top which gives a hint of sparkle and elevates my usual t-shirts.
 The shacket is Mint Velvet from last year and it is ideal to throw over a short sleeved t-shirt instead of a cardigan or hoodie.
-Simply swap your dark tees for pastels, bright colours, patterns/slogans and a white cotton or linen blouse is always a timeless look worn with blue jeans.
-This current utility jacket from Mint Velvet gives a similar look.
+Simply swap your dark tees for pastels, bright colours, patterns/slogans.
+Alternatively, linen shirts for women are ideal for creating a stylish and comfortable ensemble that can transition seamlessly from a formal setting to a more casual occasion.
+My utility jacket above gives a similarly relaxed, easy to wear look.

 Time for a trim